ARPBIGIDISBA/PaREx/README.md

 ## How to cite

-If you use this softwRE in your work, please cite the following:
+If you use this software in your work, please cite the following:

 López-Causapé C, et al. *Pa*REx: an open-source pipeline for the automated analysis of Pseudomonas aeruginosa resistomes from whole-genome sequences.
 Antimicrob Agents Chemother.
 2026; in press.